SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 During the hazard identification and safety reporting process, employees will report safety hazards that are subsequently risk assessed by safety managers or department heads.
 Assessing risk early in the risk management process allows a logical prioritizing of the safety issue.

 Some aviation SMS database software will usually give issue reporters the ability to provide an informal risk assessment during the reporting process.
 This should not be considered a valid, document-worthy risk assessment.
-The purpose is to gather the reporter's sense of the severity that may not otherwise be captured by a written account.
+The purpose is to gather the reporter's sense of the severity that may not, otherwise be captured by a written account.

-Only safety professionals that have been trained in the organization's risk management processes should be performing the formal risk assessments to prioritize risk.
+Only safety professionals who have been trained in the organization's risk management processes should be performing the formal risk assessments to prioritize risk.
 Otherwise, an aggregated heat map such as this report loses credibility when there are no consistent processes in place to conduct the risk assessment.
 To add more to this, there should be a limit as to how many people engage in the risk assessment process.
 Again, this is to increase validity and consistent risk assessments over prolonged reporting periods.

 During formal risk assessments, safety management teams will review the safety report's details and conduct an independent risk assessment based on the established methodology documented in the SMS manual.